Kitware/burn-out/README.md

 # burn-out
-A computer vision toolkit designed to generate pixel-level classifications as well as performing other types of video filtering.
+A computer vision toolkit designed to generate pixel-level object classifications, and additionally perform other types of video filtering.
 Originally created to remove on-screen displays from video.